jeremybrooks/jinx/README.md

 # JINX PROJECT CONTRIBUTORS - READ THIS
 Flickr apps need an API key to work properly.
 Jinx is no exception.
 To run the unit tests, you need to go to Flickr and apply for an API key.
 Once you have this key, you need to do the following:

-  * Copy the file test/resources/flickr.properties to test/resources/secret.properties
+  * Copy the file test/resources/flickr.properties to test/resources/response/auth/secret.properties
   * Fill in the key, secret, and a valid full path where the oauth token will be saved
-  * Uncomment the call to testGetOauthAccessToken() in OAuthApiTest
+  * Uncomment the call to testOauthAccessWorkflow() in JinxTest
-  * Run OAuthApiTest
+  * Run JinxTest
   * Authorize the application
   * Enter the verification code and allow the test to complete